 Under the trigger drop-down, you have the option to display trigger data with the polly.
 The trigger data is essentially additional information that you might want to include in the surveys for context.
 By default, trigger data is not included but you can choose to do so.

 Additionally, you have the option to rename (such as channel name, @displayname, emoji reaction, etc.) to something else that’s more suited for your workflow.

-Similar to normal survey templates, you choose a template to send to your specified audience whenever the trigger is hit.
+Similar to normal polly templates, you choose a template to send to your specified audience whenever the trigger is hit.

 Custom vs. Global workflows

 Custom workflows are workflows that you build from scratch using the workflow builder, and you can spin up as many custom workflows as your heart desires.

 Global workflows are commonly used workflows that Polly has provided as a starting point — with everything already filled out and included for you, including the polly templates.
 There’s only a handful of global workflows to start, but we’ll continue to add more integrations and workflows.
 Got a suggestion for a global workflow?
 We’d love to hear it.💙

 Have more questions around workflows?
 Our frequently asked questions might be able to help you

 ✏️Note: Responses received on pollys sent via workflows also get counted in your response limit.
 If you add someone with "can manage" permissions to the workflow, the responses count against the response limit of the original author of that workflow